jarosser06/aws-lambda-pypackager/README.md

 ### Motivation
-For those familiar with lambda-uploader, you will notice it works very similarly and event uses the underlying code to package Python lambda solutions.
+For those familiar with lambda-uploader, you will notice it works very similarly and even uses the underlying code to package Python lambda solutions.
 Lambda Uploader was written when I was still new to packaging and using AWS Lambda for Python.
 Once I started building larger projects and services the lambda-uploader didn't fit into the workflow for anything other than packaging.